harveybc/timeseries-gan/REFERENCE.md

 2.  **Conditional Generation**: Date/time features and previous step's synthetic output for temporal conditioning.
 3.  **Generative Adversarial Network (GAN)**: Adversarial training for improved synthetic data quality, where the generator is a composite model.

-### Training Process Enhancements and Regularization Strategy
+### Training Process Enhancements

-To provide better insights during training and to adhere to specific architectural choices, the GAN training process incorporates the following features:
+The GAN training process has been significantly enhanced with the following features:

-*   **Model Summaries**: Upon compilation, detailed summaries of both the Generator and Discriminator Keras models are printed to the console.
-This allows for immediate verification of the model architectures, layer configurations, and parameter counts.
+1.  **Model Summaries**: Upon starting the training, Keras model summaries for both the generator and discriminator are printed to the logs.
+This allows for immediate verification of the model architectures.
-*   **Epoch-wise Progress Reporting**: During training, the system provides epoch-wise updates, including the current epoch number relative to the total number of epochs (e.g., "Epoch X/N").
-Key loss metrics for both the generator (G\_loss) and the discriminator (D\_loss) are reported at the end of each epoch or at specified logging intervals, offering a clear view of the training dynamics.
+2.  **Detailed Epoch Logging**: During training, progress for each epoch is logged, including:
+    *   Current epoch number and total epochs.
+    *   Time taken for the epoch.
+    *   Discriminator loss (D\_loss).
+    *   Generator loss (G\_loss).
+    *   Current learning rates for both generator and discriminator optimizers.
-*   **Dynamic Learning Rate Adjustment**: The `ReduceLROnPlateau` Keras callback is integrated into the training loop.
+3.  **Dynamic Learning Rate Adjustment**: The `ReduceLROnPlateau` Keras callback is integrated for both the generator and discriminator optimizers.
-    *   It monitors specified loss metrics (e.g., `g_loss` for the generator, `d_loss` for the discriminator, configurable via `lr_monitor_metric_g` and `lr_monitor_metric_d`).
+    *   It monitors `g_loss` for the generator and `d_loss` for the discriminator.
-    *   If a monitored metric stops improving for a defined number of epochs (`lr_patience`), the learning rate for the respective model's optimizer is reduced by a configurable factor (`lr_reduction_factor`).
+    *   If the respective loss does not improve for a configured number of epochs (`reduce_lr_patience`), the learning rate is reduced by a factor (`reduce_lr_factor`).
-    *   This helps in navigating plateaus in the loss landscape and can lead to more refined convergence.
-The minimum learning rate (`min_lr_g`, `min_lr_d`) and minimum change (`lr_min_delta`) are also configurable.
+    *   This helps in navigating plateaus in the loss landscape and can lead to better convergence.
-*   **Specific Regularization Strategy**:
+    *   Configuration parameters for `ReduceLROnPlateau` (e.g., `reduce_lr_factor`, `reduce_lr_patience`, `reduce_lr_min_delta`, `reduce_lr_cooldown`, `reduce_lr_min_lr`) can be set in `app/config.py`.

+### Regularization Strategy

+A specific regularization strategy has been implemented to improve generalization and training stability:

+### Generator Regularization

+*   **L2 Regularization**: Applied to the `kernel_regularizer` (and `recurrent_regularizer` for LSTMs) of specific layer types within the generator:
+    *   `Dense` layers
+    *   `Conv1D` layers
+    *   `LSTM` layers (including those wrapped by `Bidirectional` layers)
+*   The L2 regularization factor (`generator_l2_reg`) can be configured in `app/config.py`.
+L2 regularization is only active if `use_generator_l2_reg` is set to `true` in the configuration.
-    *   **Generator**: To encourage smoother and more generalizable synthetic data, L2 regularization is applied exclusively to the kernel and bias terms of its `Dense`, `Conv1D`, and `LSTM` layers (including those within `Bidirectional` wrappers).
-The L2 regularization factor is configurable (e.g., `generator_l2_reg`).
-No `Dropout` or `BatchNormalization` layers are intentionally added to the newly constructed parts of the generator (e.g., the BiLSTM Z-generator).
-The pre-trained VAE decoder, when set to `trainable=True` as part of the composite generator, will also have L2 regularization applied to its trainable layers during GAN training.
+*   **No Dropout or BatchNormalization**: Dropout and BatchNormalization layers are explicitly *not* used in the newly constructed parts of the generator models (e.g., the BiLSTM Z-Generator) to ensure the L2 strategy is the primary regularization technique.
+For the VAE-based generator, L2 is applied to its decoder's trainable layers, while its original architecture regarding Dropout/BatchNormalization is preserved unless those layers are among Dense, Conv1D, or LSTM.

-    *   **Discriminator**: The discriminator is designed *without any explicit regularization techniques*.
-This means no `Dropout`, no `BatchNormalization`, and no `L2 regularization` (kernel or bias) are applied to its layers.
-Furthermore, label smoothing is not used during the training of the discriminator.
-This approach allows the discriminator to learn the complex decision boundary between real and fake data as effectively as possible, potentially making it a stronger adversary for the generator.
+### Discriminator Regularization

+*   **No Regularization**: The discriminator is designed *without* any explicit regularization techniques:
+    *   No `L2 regularization`.
+    *   No `Dropout` layers.
+    *   No `BatchNormalization` layers.
+*   **No Label Smoothing**: Label smoothing is not employed.
+The discriminator is trained with hard labels (0 for fake, 1 for real).

+This targeted regularization approach aims to prevent the discriminator from becoming too powerful too quickly and helps the generator learn more effectively.

 ### Feature Engineering and Consistency